ljbaker/ljbaker.github.io/_posts/2017-03-29-linear-algera.md

     ## [2,] TRUE TRUE TRUE TRUE

-And that's pretty much all you need to know enough linear algebra to do some damage in the world of mulvitariate inverence.
+And that's pretty much all you need to know enough linear algebra to do some damage in the world of multivariate inference.
 I'll post a follow-up soon that demonstrates how to use these basics for Principal Components Analysis.